 For so long regarded as international football's great underachievers, Spain could always hold up their 1964 UEFA European Championship triumph as an argument to the contrary.
 Nearly 80,000 fans turned out at the Santiago Bernabéu to watch the hosts defeat holders the Soviet Union 2-1 in the final.
-Chief among the Spain team was talismanic midfielder Luis Suárez, who had already helped FC Internazionale Milano to the first of back-to-back European Cups that season and later went on to coach his nation at the 1990 FIFA World Cup.
+Chief among the Spain team was talismanic midfielder Luis Suárez, who had already helped Internazionale Milano to the first of back-to-back European Cups that season and later went on to coach his nation at the 1990 FIFA World Cup.
 Here, though, he focuses solely on 1964.

 Spain's collective strength…